raspberrypilearning/binary-hero/en/step_9.md

 delete this clone
 ```

-You'll need to add code very similar to the code for when a correct note is played, and a costume has been provided for you.
+To do this, you need to add code that's very similar to the code that changes the backdrop when the correct note is played.
+The project contains another backdrop you can use.